sasadangelo/docker-tutorials/README.md

 To run a demo of the tutorial read the instructions [here](https://github.com/sasadangelo/docker-tutorials/tree/master/postgresql-cluster).

-## 5) PostgreSQL cluster - separate data from binary with Docker volumes
+## 5) PostgreSQL cluster - Make containers stateless with Docker volumes

 The cluster in tutorial 4 has problems with two important scenarios: